Denis Péc: Royal courtier

 His involvement in the subsequent civil war between father and son is unknown.
 Becoming a member of Duke Béla's court in Slavonia, Denis Péc was first mentioned as ispán of Syrmia County in March 1266, but it is presumable that he was already appointed into that office right after his defection.
-He was styled as "lord of Peset and Poljana", when judged over a lawsuit between the Cistercian Abbey of Topuszkó (Toplica) and the residents of Poljana in the same year.
-By 1268, Denis was promoted to higher dignity, when became count (head) of Duke Béla's court.
+He was styled as župan of Pset and Poljana counties, when judged over a lawsuit between the Cistercian Abbey of Topusko (Toplica) and the residents of Poljana in the same year.
+By 1268, Denis was promoted to higher dignity, when he became count (head) of Duke Béla's court.
 In addition, he also served as ispán of Nyitra County in that year.
 Its castle became a property of Duke Béla in 1263, among other forts.
 In this capacity, Denis spent months in Veszprém County, where he has reviewed previous royal land donations and determined the ownership of several areas.
 By early November 1268, Denis became ispán of Zala County for the second time, replacing Csák Hahót, who succeeded him as head of Nyitra County.
-His lord, Duke Béla died in mid-1269, not long before the death of the elderly Béla IV, who himself passed away on 3 May 1270.
+His lord, Duke Béla died in mid-1269, not long before the death of the elderly Béla IV, who himself died on 3 May 1270.
 This has had a significant impact on the development of his career.

 Duke Stephen elevated into the Hungarian throne as Stephen V by the end of the month.
 As a result, Denis Péc lost political influence for a brief time.
 He was replaced as ispán of Zala County by the king's faithful soldier Panyit Miskolc.
 The western borderlands became an area of outstanding strategic importance during the emerging war between Hungary and Bohemia.
 As a result, local influential lords, including Denis were partly rehabilitated politically by the end of 1270.
 He was made head of the Marócsa ispánate (today Moravče, Croatia) around December 1270, which located in the territory of Zagreb County.
 Denis Péc was one of the commanders of the royal army against the Bohemian king Ottokar II, alongside Panyit Miskolc, Gregory Monoszló and Ernye Ákos, which devastated the southeastern part of Styria and besieged Radkersburg, Fürstenfeld, Limbuh and Trasach, before returning home within days.
 When Stephen V personally launched a plundering raid in Austria around 21 December, Denis possibly also took part in the clashes, as his relative Nicholas was present under his banner.
 When King Ottokar invaded the lands north of the Danube in April 1271 and captured a number of fortresses, Denis fought in the subsequent battles.
 He was present, when two kings' envoys reached an agreement in Pressburg on 2 July; Stephen V confirmed the treaty with oath, Denis countersigned the document too.